-Income from investments in portfolio companies
+Value adjustment of investments in portfolio companies

-Realised gains/losses on investments, negative unrealised value adjustments of investments in subsidiaries and unrealised value adjustments of other investments in portfolio companies are recognised in the income statement.
-Dividends, interests and other income received from portfolio companies as well as carried interest are also recognised as "Income from investments in portfolio companies".
+Realised gains/losses on investments and unrealised value adjustments of investments in portfolio companies are recognised in the income statement.
+Dividends received from portfolio companies and carried interest will also be classified as "Value adjustment of investments in portfolio companies".